wlwanpan/minecraft-wrapper/README.md

 ## What is minecraft-wrapper?

-Wrapper is a go package that wraps a Minecraft Server (JE) and interacts with it by pushing in commands and reading the server logs.
-This package is meant to be used as an interface between your minecraft server and your go application.
+Wrapper is a Go package that wraps a Minecraft Server (JE) and interacts with it by pushing in commands and reading the server logs.
+This package is meant to provide nicer APIs for your Go program to manage and command your minecraft server.

 ## Installation